sailavnya/aws-devops-zero-to-hero/day-9/README.md

 Recovering deleted objects

 If an object is accidentally deleted, you can often recover it using versioning or S3 event notifications.
 Additionally, consider enabling Cross-Region Replication (CRR) for disaster recovery scenarios.

+**Main Idea about AWS S3:**
+- S3 is a scalable storage solution on AWS, catering to individuals and organizations for various data storage needs.
+- S3 objects are globally accessible via HTTP, ensuring accessibility from anywhere in the world.
+- AWS guarantees high reliability with 99.9999% durability for S3, coupled with default object encryption for enhanced security.
+- DevOps engineers can efficiently manage S3 buckets, configuring settings for optimal performance and security.
+- AWS S3 offers advantages like high availability, scalability, security, cost-effectiveness, and performance enhancements.
+- Security features include encryption, access control, object locking, and access logging for auditing purposes.
+- S3 provides various storage classes catering to different needs, balancing cost-effectiveness and access time.
+- Bucket permissions and policies allow fine-grained access control, enhancing security for sensitive data in S3 buckets